Hire the Top 3% of Freelance Augmented Reality Developers

 Another common example would be a smartphone application that adds virtual objects to a street being filmed.
 In this scenario, it would be interesting to know if the AR developer has any background in enhancing images and/or recognizing streets using morphological algorithms.

-You can ask the developer how they would build a certain application idea.
+You can give the developer an idea for an application and ask how they would implement it.
 For each initial requirement, try to ask for alternatives and the reasons why.
 Is the camera good enough?
 Is the device a problem?
 Do we need a specific asset?
-Is there any framework that fits best in this scenario?
+Is there any framework that works best in this scenario?

 Augmented Reality Frameworks

 When dealing with AR applications, we are not going to ask an augmented reality developer to build everything from scratch.
-There are several frameworks out there to get most of the basic stuff out of the way, letting you build things on top of it.
+There are several frameworks available, which take care of the basic stuff and let you build your application on top.

 At this point, we already asked the developer about how to do things, and now it’s time to ask if they actually did it and what they used to achieve the tasks given.